 We also had a celebration event at the end of the programme that gave the young carers the opportunity to demonstrate their new-found skills and creativity to their peers, families, friends and supporters of the programme.

-Young carers are constantly at the centre of caring situations, their childhood taken away from them.
+Young carers are constantly at the centre of caring situations.
 The awards judges will have seen how the young carers were given an opportunity to take a break, have some fun, make new friends and acquire new knowledge and skills.
-The residentials in particular allowed the young carers some time away to be themselves in a safe environment, to bond as a group, to trust each other, work together and develop each other’s learning.

 One participant in the programme thanked us for helping him, “to meet people who understand my situation; I have made friends for life and you have given me the opportunity to feel like a kid again!”

 A number of these young carers have been inspired by their experience to join our Young Carers Committee and help shape the future of the service in Birmingham and the West Midlands.